Assassin's Creed Mirage

 Beyond improving the Eagle's Reticle's usability, I saw a chance to elevate the entire visual experience.

-These issues were a typical example of how flawed design can mislead players and create unwanted frictions:
+To me, these observations demonstrated how flawed design can mislead players and create unwanted frictions:

 This problem was even more important when the Eagle was still far from the target.
 Game design rules had a restrictive marking distance and the usability of the feature wasn’t working properly.